 If you’re calculating estimates for 1995/2008 members with full protection, you should only do so up to 31 March 2022 using details of their 1995/2008 membership.

 Following a consultation undertaken by the Department of Health and Social Care (DHSC) changes are being made to member contribution rates from 1 April 2024.

 You can read the consultation response via NHS Pension Scheme: member contributions phase 2 and miscellaneous amendments - GOV.UK (www.gov.uk)

 Ensure you discuss these changes with your payroll provider and that they are aware of the changes to the contribution rates which remain based on actual pensionable pay from 1 April 2024.

 Information for you as an employer

-You can read more information on the changes and advice for you as an employer in our member contributions changes employer information pack (PDF: 343KB).
+Further information on the changes and advice for you as an employer will be available in our updated member contributions changes employer information pack.

 Resources for communicating to your employees

-Read a copy of the member contributions letter for active members (PDF: 245KB).
+Read a copy of the member contributions letter for active members (PDF: 176KB).

 We have shared information on the changes on our contributions webpage on the Member Hub.
 If you'd like to direct members to this webpage you can do this using the following shortened URL: